Plug and Play Splitting Techniques for Poisson Image Restoration: Introduction

 The variational methods previously mentioned show remarkable results in term of reconstruction, both in denoising and deblurring tasks, and rely on solid theoretical basis.
-Nonetheless, for deblurring problems all of them rely on iterative methods for solving the deblurring step, meaning that either one has to accept an inexact solution to the inner problem or wait for the convergence of the inner iterative procedure.
+Nonetheless, all of them rely on iterative methods for solving the deblurring step, meaning that either one has to accept an inexact solution to the inner problem or wait for the convergence of the inner iterative procedure.
 In this work, instead, the split Bregman approach presented in \cite{Setzer2012} is exploited, \emph{i.e.}, coupling it with the PnP idea of substituting the proximity operator with an off-the--shelf denoiser, chosen to satisfy the firmly non expansive property.
 The split Bregman technique allows to avoid the usage of iterative methods for the deblurring step, by solving a trivial Least Square minimization problem, which possesses the nice property of having an unique solution.
-This significantly reduces the computational cost and, indirectly, the computational rime.
+This significantly reduces the computational cost and, indirectly, the computational time.
 When the chosen denoiser satisfy the firmly non expansiveness hypothesis, one can extend the theoretical result of \cite{Setzer2012} for proving the convergence of the proposed scheme.
-Moreover, since ADMM is strongly dependent on the choice of the parameter balancing the influence of the linear constraint, the proposed method is coupled with an adaptive strategy, based on primal and dual residuals, for an online update of such parameter.
-The proposed method is then compared with state of the art algorithm and tested under different blurring conditions and Poisson noise levels.
+The proposed method is then compared with state of the art algorithms and tested under different blurring conditions and Poisson noise levels.

-This work is organized as follows. \cref{sec:PnPMethods} initially provides a background on ADMM and on Plug and Play methods, providing convergence results for the former and setting the notations used throughout the work. \cref{sec:pnpsplitp} presents the proposed method, extending the convergence result reported in the previous section and integrating into the PnP scheme the adaptive strategy for the choice of the parameter $\gamma$ of the Augmented Lagrangian. \cref{sec:numexp} assess the performance of the proposed method, checking its behaviour under the adaptive strategy for $\gamma$, comparing it with state of the art algorithm, testing it when in extreme perurbation conditions and, finally, employing a denoiser which does not satisfy the theoretical requirements for convergence.
-Eventually, \cref{sec:conclusions} draws the final consideration and consider possible future extensions of this work.
+This work is organized as follows. \cref{sec:PnPMethods} initially provides a background on ADMM and on Plug and Play methods, providing convergence results for the former and setting the notations used throughout the work. \cref{sec:pnpsplitp} presents the proposed method, providing the convergence result. \cref{sec:numexp} assesses the performance of the proposed method, comparing it with state of the art algorithms, testing under extreme {perturbation} conditions {and under different blurring operator} and, finally, employing a denoiser which does not satisfy the theoretical requirements for convergence.
+Eventually, \cref{sec:conclusions} draws the final considerations and consider possible future extensions of this work.